-In Greek mythology, “virgin was a label of strength and independence by being used to describe the goddesses who were immune to the temptations of Dionysus, Greek god of seduction and wine.”
-Virginity originally was a term of power.
+In Greek mythology, “virgin was a label of strength and independence by being used to describe the goddesses who were immune to the temptations of Dionysus, the Greek god of seduction and wine.”
+Virginity was originally a term of power.

-In Willful Virgin by Marilyn Frye, she explains the original definition of virgin:
+In Willful Virgin by Marilyn Frye, she explains the original definition of a virgin: